Cantera/cantera-website/pages/science/reactions.rst

 is the molecular weight of the gas phase species.

 ..
-TODO: Link to :cti:class:`stick` after 2.5.0 release adds that to the docs Sticking reactions can be defined in the CTI format using the `stick` entry.
+TODO: Link to :cti:class:`stick` after 2.5.0 release adds that to the docs

+Sticking reactions can be defined in the CTI format using the `stick` entry, or in the YAML format by specifying the rate constant in the reaction's `sticking-coefficient <{{% yaml_dev reactions interface %}}>`__ field.

 Additional Options
 ------------------